CASE STUDY - GEOTECHNICAL ENGINEER PI

 OUR APPROACH

 We took the risk to a broad panel of underwriters, including specialist PI markets and open-market referral pathways.
-The submission emphasised the engineer's credentials: two decades of experience, a PhD candidature in geotechnical engineering, and over 70 completed projects as evidence of established practice despite the company's young incorporation date.
+The submission emphasised the engineer's experience and established project track record as evidence of a mature practice despite the company's young incorporation date.

-Each insurer received the full scope of activities, including the renewable energy infrastructure exposure from wind farm and transmission line projects, the revenue trajectory, and the $10M/$20M limit requirement.
+Each insurer received the full scope of activities, including the renewable energy infrastructure exposure, the revenue trajectory, and the $10M/$20M limit.

 03